CROUSTINA SD-ZF2010KXF - Bread maker PANASONIC - Free user manual and instructions

 When cooking jam, it has scorched or the kneading blade fixes and it doesn't come off.

-● The amount of the fruit is too little, or the amount of sugar is too much.
+● The amount of fruit is too little, or the amount of sugar is too much.

-→ Place the bread pan in the sink and half fill the bread pan with warm water.
-Leave the bread pan to soak until the cooked on mixture or kneading blade loosens.
-After scorching is relieved, wash it with a soft sponge etc.
+→ Place the bread pan in the sink and half fill it with warm water.
+Leave the bread pan to soak until the cooked-on mixture or kneading blade loosens.
+After the scorching is relieved, wash it with a soft sponge, etc.

 Can frozen fruits be used?

-What kinds of sugar can we use on jam?
+What kinds of sugar can we use for jam?

-● White caster and granulated can be used.
+● White caster and granulated sugar can be used.

-Do not use brown sugar, diet sugar, and low calorie sugar or artificial sweetener.
+Do not use brown sugar, diet sugar, low-calorie sugar, or artificial sweetener.

-When making jam, can we use fruits are pickled in alcohol?
+When making jam, can we use fruits that are pickled in alcohol?

 - Do not use them.
 The quality is not satisfactory.